tpun27/Refactored-Chess-Game/README.md

     - Added method isValidKnightMove() to MoveUtility to check for legal start and end Coordinates
     - Added helper methods subtractXCoordinates() and subtractYCoordinates()
     - Continued implementing isValidPath()

+- Step 8
+    - Added isValidDiagonalPath() to check that two Coordinates form an unobstructed diagonal path
+    - Added helper methods to the Coordinate classs